Comparison of inclusive and photon-tagged jet suppression in 5.02 TeV Pb+Pb collisions with ATLAS: Event reconstruction

 The Pb+Pb event centrality is characterized by the sum of the transverse energy, $\Sigma{E}_\mathrm{T}^\mathrm{FCal}$ in the forward calorimeters, $3.2 < \left|\eta\right| < 4.9$.
 Events in different ranges of $\Sigma{E}_\mathrm{T}^\mathrm{FCal}$ are associated with an underlying Pb+Pb collision geometry according to a Monte Carlo (MC) Glauber simulation~\cite{Miller:2007ri,HION-2016-07}.
 This analysis uses three centrality intervals corresponding to the following fractions of the $\Sigma{E}_\mathrm{T}^\mathrm{FCal}$ distribution in minimum-bias events: 0--10\% (`central' events, with a large nuclear overlap and large $\Sigma{E}_\mathrm{T}^\mathrm{FCal}$ values), 10--30\%, and 30--80\% (`peripheral' events).

 Photons are reconstructed following the method used previously in Pb+Pb collisions~\cite{HION-2012-02,HION-2018-06,HION-2017-08}, which applies the procedure used in \ppp collisions~\cite{EGAM-2018-01} after an event-by-event estimation and subtraction of the underlying event (UE) contribution to the energy deposited in each calorimeter cell~\cite{HION-2011-02} (described further below).
 Photon candidates are required to satisfy `tight' shower shape requirements designed to reject photons arising from neutral meson decays and from the start of hadronic showers in the EM calorimeter~\cite{PERF-2017-02}.
 In \ppp collisions, photons are further required to be isolated by requiring that the sum of the transverse energy in calorimeter cells within $\Delta{R} = 0.3$ (not including the contribution from the photon itself) is less than 3~\GeV.
 In Pb+Pb collisions, the UE fluctuations within the isolation cone result in a substantial broadening of the isolation $E_\mathrm{T}$ distribution.
-Thus, in Pb+Pb collisions, the isolation energy requirement is centrality dependent and is chosen so that its efficiency for prompt photons is 90\%, as determined from simulated events.
+Thus, in Pb+Pb collisions, the isolation energy requirement depends continuously on the centrality of the event and is chosen so that its efficiency for prompt photons is 90\%, as determined from simulations of photon+jet events overlaid with Pb+Pb minimum-bias data (described in Section~\ref{sec:simulation} below).
 This upper limit on the isolation energy is approximately 10~\GeV\ in 0--10\% Pb+Pb events, but quickly decreases in more peripheral events and converges to the \ppp value.